Practice Contact

 - Operative errors.

-In addition to representing health care providers in civil litigation, our Team specializes in representing healthcare providers before Board of Medicine, Board of Osteopathic Medicine, and the various licensing boards in the State of West Virginia, including in responding to patient complaints and navigating clients through disciplinary proceedings.
+In addition to representing health care providers in civil litigation, our Team specializes in representing healthcare providers before the Board of Medicine, Board of Osteopathic Medicine, and various licensing boards throughout the State of West Virginia.
+We assist clients in responding to patient complaints and skillfully navigate them through disciplinary proceedings.
+Our medical professional liability team is well equipped to handle any type of case before administrative boards and has time and time again secured dismissals before various Boards in the State.

 Bowles Rice lawyers also frequently write and present on topics related to the Medical Professional Liability Act (MPLA), Medical Records Privacy and Security (HIPAA) and other health care law related matters.
 Our attorneys are also equipped to provide cutting edge in-house training to healthcare providers seeking to mitigate risk and exposure from medical malpractice claims and licensing disputes.